-Project name Austin, TX Office Building Modernization Project sponsor Office of the Chief Financial Officer Customers/ beneficiaries Internal: All Austin, TX Building Occupants External: All Austin, TX Building Visitors Budget \$ in thousands 2020 2021 2022 2023 2024 Acquisition \$274 \$750 \$250 \$0 \$0 O&M \$25 \$25 \$25 Link to NCUA strategic goals Goal 3: Maximize organizational performance to enable mission success.
-Repairs to NCUA's Austin, Texas office building will improve operations at the facility and help enable the agency to meet its strategic objective 3.2, "deliver an efficient organizational design supported by improved business processes and innovation."
+Project name Austin, TX Office Building Modernization Project sponsor Office of the Chief Financial Officer Customers/ beneficiaries Internal: All Austin, TX Building Occupants External: All Austin, TX Building Visitors Budget \$ in thousands 2020 2021 2022 2023 2024 Acquisition \$274 \$750 \$250 \$0 \$0 O&M \$25 \$25 \$25 strategic goals NCUA's Austin, Texas office building will improve operations at the facility and help enable the agency to meet its strategic objective 3.2, "deliver an efficient organizational design supported by improved business processes and innovation."
 Many of the systems and building elements in the Austin office building have not been adequately maintained or modernized, and this investment will ensure that facility infrastructure meets current building codes for life safety, accessibility, and security.
 Once the investments have been completed, equipment replaced, and areas modernized, better management of maintenance schedules will result in increased energy and operational efficiency.
-In addition to addressing deferred maintenance, the NCUA will also use these funds to determine the most effective and costefficient approach to meet its current and future space requirements for Southern Region employees.
-Project Performance measure 2020 2021 2022 2023 2024 Performance (note: ☑ Repair Critical items identified in field assessments 2022 2020 2021 - Repair Potentially Critical items identified in field assessments V V V Detailed project description The NCUA assessed the condition of its office building in Austin, Texas in 2018 and identified a significant amount of required improvements, such as replacing the fire alarm system, repairing and replacing doors and sensors, and installing fire-proof roofing.
+In addition to addressing deferred maintenance, the NCUA will also use these funds to determine the most effective and cost- efficient approach to meet its current and future space requirements for Southern Region employees.
+D • 4 D. 6 2020 2021 2022 2022 2024 Project Performance Performance measure Repair Critical items identified in 2020 ✓ 2021 ✓ 2022 2023 2024 (note: ☑ indicates field assessments achievement of performance measure in year) Repair Potentially Critical items identified in field assessments \checkmark Detailed project description The NCUA assessed the condition of its office building in Austin, Texas in 2018 and identified a significant amount of required improvements, such as replacing the fire alarm system, repairing and replacing doors and sensors, and installing fire-proof roofing.
 In addition, nearly all of the windows in the 30+ year old building required replacement in 2019.
 The 2020 and 2021 investments will support repairing or replacing all of the items identified as critical and potentially critical, and will modernize the facility generally.
-These capital improvements are required in order for the facility to continue routine and safe

-operations, align with the life cycle replacement required for critical infrastructure, and provide a productive workforce environment.
+These capital improvements are required in order for the facility to continue routine and safe operations, align with the life cycle replacement required for critical infrastructure, and provide a productive workforce environment.
 Future year budgets will fund additional repair or replacement projects in a priority order.

-Quarterly March/2021

-project schedule June/2021 Repair of critical and potentially critical items, as identified in field assessments.

-and deliverables September/2021

-December/2021

-Performance The repairs are expected to improve building efficiency by at least 20%, which will reduce

-Benchmark for the general cost of ownership for NCUA facilities.
+Quarterly project schedule and deliverables March/2021 June/2021 September/2021 December/2021 Repair of critical and potentially critical items, as identified in field assessments.
+Performance Benchmark for Investment The repairs are expected to improve building efficiency by at least 20%, which will reduce the general cost of ownership for NCUA facilities.
+Project Risks and Mitigation Strategies MitigationDepending on priorities, resources may be reprogrammed to repair failing equipmentAdjust the scope, schedule, or priority of planned renovation work.Contractor support services have been time. acquired to provide additional construction management and oversight.

-Investment

-Description District n:-L N#4'4'

-Project Risks Risk Mitigation

-and Mitigation Facility systems will continue to fail due to lack Depending on priorities, resources may be

-Strategies of maintenance Cost.
-Construction cost increases.
-Schedule.
-Projects may not be delivered on time. reprogrammed to repair failing equipment

-Adjust the scope, schedule, or priority of

-planned renovation work.

-Contractor support services have been

-acquired to provide additional

-construction management and oversight.